VinyLimaZ/vinylimaz/README.md

 ### Hello people!

-I'm Vinicius a 90's boy developer👨🏽‍💻 messing with IT since 2005 and since 2017 working with web developing with Ruby and/on Rails ~(I already developed in C and Java, but I don't want to talk about these previous crimes)~.
+I'm Vinicius a 90's developer👨🏽‍💻boy, that's messing with IT since 2005 and since 2017 working with web developing with Ruby and/on Rails.
+I already developed in C and even Java... ~but I don't want to talk about these previous crime~.

 Before I become a developer I made a course on [Campus Code](https://www.campuscode.com.br) to learn about Rails with TDD and best practices.